 Understanding Ownership

 When viewing the details of an item within Reach, an outlined owner circle appears only if the item being viewed is owned by another user.
-Note that this circle is of similar style to the filled delegate circle which denotes who an item is assigned to.
-In the images below, it can be seen that the Contact of "Marion Klien" is owned by "BC" and has been delegated to "MC".
+Note that this circle is of similar style to the filled delegate circle which denotes who an item is 'delegated' to.

 A filled circle always is the delegate and an outlined circle always is the owner.
 This is consistent across all of Reach.